JustATypicalguy/Eduverse-Initial/replit.md

-# Replit.md - Nilo Education Website
+# Replit.md - EduVerse Education Website

 ## Overview

-This is a full-stack web application for Nilo, built with a modern React frontend and Express.js backend.
+This is a full-stack web application for EduVerse, built with a modern React frontend and Express.js backend.
 The application serves as a creative educational platform featuring information about programs, comprehensive subjects, admissions, and an AI-powered educational chat assistant.
 The website has been redesigned with a modern, creative approach featuring animations, gradients, and emojis for a more engaging user experience.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Website style: Creative and modern design with animations, no "International School" references, just "Nilo" Brand identity: Uses the uploaded Nilo logo, emphasizes education excellence and creativity
+Website style: Creative and modern design with animations, no "International School" references, just "EduVerse" Brand identity: Uses the uploaded EduVerse logo, emphasizes education excellence and creativity

 ## System Architecture